DannyBen/bashly/README.md

 ### Command options

-Unless otherwise specified, these definitiona can be used for both the root command and subcommands (under the `commands` definition).
+Unless otherwise specified, these definitions can be used for both the root command and subcommands (under the `commands` definition).

  Option    | Description